tomasoak/tomasoak/README.md

  <details>
   <summary><h3>About me</h3></summary>
   <p> I am enthusiastic about creating actionable insights and promoting data-informed decision-making.
-Moreover, I am interested in Data Engineering, Data Science, and Data Analytics with great attention to detail with strong problem-solving skills.
+Moreover, I am interested in Data Engineering, Data Science, and Data Analytics with great attention to detail and strong problem-solving skills.

 Over the last 5+ years, I have been developing work experience in:<br/>
 • Programming and software engineering with best practices and code patterns (Python, SQL)<br/>